Alex Sidorenko AvatarAlex Sidorenko

 How to spot infinite loops

 Every time you update a state, picture the sequence of events that will happen after the update.
-If without additional user interaction, this sequence leads you back to the same state update, you probably have an infinite loop.
+If, without additional user interaction, this sequence leads you back to the same state update, you likely have an infinite loop.